logicchains/ParticleBench/README.md

 Line 3: Command to run

-Line 4: Name of source file (for measuring compressed source size)
+Line 4: Name of source file (for measuring compressed source size and LOC)

+Line 5: Name of executable file (for measuring output executable size)